Policies and Procedures

 The Institute promotes the principle that every person brings unique qualities and talents to the community and that every individual should be treated in a respectful manner.
 All members of the MIT community are expected to conduct themselves with professionalism, personal integrity, and respect for the rights, differences and dignity of others.
 These standards of personal conduct apply to all communications, whether oral, written, or in gestures.
 Community members are also expected to treat the property of both the Institute and other community members with appropriate care and respect.
 More information on MIT’s policy on Personal Conduct and Responsibilities towards Members of the MIT Community can be found in Policies & Procedures Sec.
 9.2.

-The Institute reserves the right to take any action that it deems necessary or appropriate to protect the intellectual integrity, safety, and well-being of the campus community including interim measures such as temporary suspension.
+The Institute reserves the right to take any action it deems necessary or appropriate to protect the intellectual integrity, safety, and well-being of the campus community, including interim measures such as temporary suspension.
 To that end, MIT students are expected to abide by the rules, regulations, and policies of the Institute, as well as city, state, and federal laws.
-Students are expected to be familiar with the Institute’s expectations of them, which are found in the MIT Bulletin, in the Mind and Hand Book, and in the Institute Policies and Procedures.
+Students are expected to be familiar with the Institute’s expectations of them, which are found in the MIT Bulletin, the Mind and Hand Book, and the Institute Policies and Procedures.

 MIT expects that members of the MIT community will not engage in behavior that endangers their own sustained effectiveness or that has serious ramifications for their own physical and mental health, safety, welfare, academic well-being, professional obligations, or for that of others.
-In situations where an individual student’s physical illness or emotional difficulties affect not only the student, but also others in the community, it is the Institute’s responsibility to consider the well-being of the community as well as the individuals in care decisions.
+In situations where an individual student’s physical illness or emotional difficulties affect not only the student, but also others in the community, it is the Institute’s responsibility to consider the well-being of the community, as well as the individuals in care decisions.

 MIT handles internally some incidents that might give rise to civil or criminal liability.
 This is done with the understanding by the outside community that MIT deals seriously with such offenses.
 As is the case for many universities, local authorities often rely on MIT to resolve such issues as long as the internal policies and procedures are effective and adequate.
 MIT action by itself, however, does not preclude the possibility of other judicial remedy.